I would love to hear your story! What are the experiences that shaped who you are today?

 What would you try to do if you felt that you couldn’t fail?

-Research shows that a lot of women want to know that the work they do is significant, meaningful and embodies their highest potential.
+Research shows that women want to know that the work they do is significant, meaningful and embodies their highest potential.
 What do you think?

 Who are the women that you find inspiring and have influenced you in some way?

-Why are beautiful photos of yourself important to you now?
+Why are beautiful photos important for you right now?